Goal #1: Preserve cartilage

 Goal #3: Muscle building and flexibility

-Shockwave therapy is hugely helpful to release muscle spasm and relieve joint friction It reduces pain and stimulates the body to turnover physical tissues.
+It reduces pain and stimulates the body to turnover physical tissues.
 We often employ this before rehab to facilitate tissue movement that greatly speeds up the early phases of recovery so that rehab time can be more focused on exercise.
 Some dogs get treated a few times or a few times per year for best possible mobility.

 Read more about that in clinical trials for: hip arthritis, knee arthritis, and back pain.